behu-kea/blog/tech/spring-security.md

 Here we give the user Anna Smith a username and a password.
 Remember the password has to be encoded using BCrypt!

+This is saving the users in memory using `InMemoryUserDetailsManager`.
+This we will change later to be done with a database.

 ## Roles